riya-shende/8-Week-SQL-Challenge-Case-Study/Case Study #1 - Danny's Diner/Solution.md

 | C | ramen | 3 |

 - Customer A and C’s favourite item is ramen.
 - Customer B enjoys all items in the menu.
-He/she is a true foodie.

 #